davidrbourke/KCAD/3. Deployments/README.md

 Traffic can be switched to the Green/new deployment.

 The label on the Blue deployment service, e.g. version: v1, matches the label on the Blue Deployment.
-The Green deployment is deployment, the Green service label points ot the Green deployment labels, e.g. version: v2.
+The Green deployment is deployed, and the Green service label points to the Green deployment labels, e.g. version: v2.
 To switch the routing of the traffic, the Blue deployment service label is updated to version: v2, and traffic switches to the Green/v2 deployment Pods.

 #### Blue Deployment